mozilla-services/tigerblood/README.md

   ```
 - Exit postgres by typing `\q` and pressing the Return key.
 - Exit the docker container by typing `exit` and pressing the Return key.

+## Healthcheck

+You can find a healthcheck lambda function under `./tools/healthcheck`.